syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ## Setting secondary content

-[SecondaryContent](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~SecondaryContent.html) specifies the content to be displayed when the tile content of the tile changes during each transition, that is, from primary view.
+The [secondary content](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~SecondaryContent.html) specifies the content to be displayed when the tile content of the tile changes during each transition, that is, from primary view.
 Secondary content can be an image, a text or a control.
 {% tabs %}
 {% highlight XAML %}
 <Window xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"